 - Using a spray bottle full of water, spray the vermiculite lightly to keep it evenly moist but not soggy.

-- Room temperature should be 65 to 70 degrees Fahrenheit.
+- Maintain a consistent temperature of 65 to 70 degrees Fahrenheit.

 - When the seedlings emerge (three to four weeks), put the tray in a sunny window and keep the soil evenly moist.

 - In mid-spring, begin hardening off the seedlings.